im-Rajat/DSA-Problem-Solving/Companies/Synopsis/README.md

-// Interview Questions
+**"Interview Question"**

-Pointers
+- Pointers

-Pass by Pointer vs Pass by Reference
+- Pass by Pointer vs Pass by Reference